Highlights of History from The Whitehorse Star, 1970-1979

 - September 8, 1978: Yukon Honda is officially opened.

-September 11, 1978: Yukon MP Erik Nielsen suffers a defeat on September 9th when Kluane MLA Hilda Watson wins the race for the Progressive Conservative party's candidate for the upcoming federal elections.
+- September 11, 1978: Yukon MP Erik Nielsen suffered a defeat on September 9th when Kluane MLA Hilda Watson won the race for the Progressive Conservative party's candidate for the upcoming federal elections.

 - September 18, 1978: Klondike M.L.A.
 Fred Berger is chosen leader of the Yukon New Democratic Party by acclamation for the fourth year running.